-A list of File Watchers available in the current project.
 To activate a File Watcher, select the checkbox next to it.
+When a File Watcher is enabled, it starts automatically as soon as a file of the selected type and in the selected scope is changed or saved, see Configuring advanced options.
 If an error occurs while a File Watcher is running, the File Watcher is automatically disabled.
+To restore the status, enable the File Watcher manually.

 Click this button to open the Choose template popup and select the relevant type of File Watcher.
 After that RubyMine opens the New Watcher dialog for customizing the predefined File Watcher according to the settings of the current project.